As an MA student at Arts University Plymouth you will join our Postgraduate Centre, an active, cross-disciplinary community of makers and thinkers.

 We know that the arts, design and media generate significant cultural and social change out of the artefacts, experiences and services they create.
 Our postgraduate programmes will give you critical insight into the contemporary creative landscape and empower you to work effectively from your carefully chosen place within it.
 Our postgraduate programmes are structured to encourage debate, exchange and interdisciplinary collaboration.
 This is achieved through a combination of cross-disciplinary and specialist teaching and a dedicated base used by all MA cohorts and alumni – the Postgraduate Centre.

-Throughout your study, the focus is upon making, so that your creative practice is always at the centre of the research that you undertake and you will be encouraged to engage with Plymouth College of Art’s research culture as well as with academic communities across the world.
+Throughout your study, the focus is upon making, so that your creative practice is always at the centre of the research that you undertake and you will be encouraged to engage with Arts University Plymouth’s research culture as well as with academic communities across the world.

 Our Masters programmes include opportunities to reflect on the technological, economic and cultural shifts that affect all contemporary making practices.
 We support a wide range of practice-based research with a particular focus on sustainable, technological, global and community futures.
 Our research staff have specialist expertise in the following areas: